fbenfraj/fbenfraj/README.md

 # Hi there👋 I'm Farouk from Paris!🥖

-💻 I am a senior fullstack developer, trying to accelerate the world's transition to digital!
+💻 I am a senior fullstack developer, trying to accelerate the digital world transition!

 ❤️ I love React and Nodejs!